umee-network/docs/docs/governance/community-dao/educators.md

 ****

-- Anyone who writes educational Umee content should do so without the expectation of UMEE token rewards - platforms like Medium will flag and remove any content that appears to be an advertisement or promotion;
+- Anyone who writes educational UX content should do so without the expectation of UX token rewards - platforms like Medium will flag and remove any content that appears to be an advertisement or promotion;
 - Content must be original;
 - Content must be accurate, engaging, and read smoothly;
 - Be respectful and avoid spamming community channels with written content;
-- Content that includes images with Umee's branding assets must follow [Umee's branding guidelines](https://umee.cc/brand/).
+- Content that includes images with UX's branding assets must follow [UX's branding guidelines](https://umee.cc/brand/).

 :::